-Your product has weaknesses, you probably just don’t know about.
-This is true no matter how successful your marketing is, how strong your monthly recurring revenue might be, or how little churn you have.
+Your product has weaknesses you probably just don’t know about.
+This is true no matter how successful your marketing is, how substantial your monthly recurring revenue might be, or how little churn you have.

 While products tend to attract customers with similar needs, each of them has certain unique requirements that can make one solution better than a similar one.
 Often, the small differences between Product A and Product B are enough to make a customer leave one for the other.

 We’ve covered the importance of using an NPS survey to quantify and prioritize known causes of customer churn above.
 But NPS exit surveys can also be useful in helping you identify new, previously unknown reasons for losing customers.